Andrew-Luo1/Mujoco-Headless-Tutorial/README.md

 ### Intro
 Rendering - the visualization of the robot simulation state - is a crucial part of robotics development.
-Mujoco renders using OpenGL - a graphics library that is mainly used to (understandably) render visuals that users interact with.
-Hence, the robotics workflow of 1.
-Simulate thousands of times faster than reality, 2.
-Render some of these simulations in retrospect for debugging, save them to a file, then watch the file, can be non-trivial, especially in the common case that we want both the simulation and rendering to happen on a big GPU someone on the cloud, in a *headless* metal box without a screen (A CLI-only Linux instance).
+Mujoco renders using OpenGL - a graphics library that is mainly used to (understandably) render visuals for user interaction.
+Hence, the robotics workflow of ...
+1. Simulate thousands of times faster than reality
+2. Render some of these simulations in retrospect for debugging, save them to a file, then watch the file

+... can be non-trivial, especially in the common case that we want both the simulation and rendering to happen on a big GPU someone on the cloud, in a *headless* metal box without a screen (A CLI-only Linux instance).

 https://github.com/user-attachments/assets/05bc32b4-8bbb-4c5f-ab64-f5fbad47b207

+*Figure 1: Rendering a Reinforcement Learning policy to access aesthetics*

 Fortunately, it turns out to not be too hard to get this working!

 **My Biases**
 Of course, this approach might not work verbatim for everyone.
-It works on my setup with Ubuntu 22.04.
-I've gotten it working on both a 4060Ti and 4090 GPU.
+It works on my setup with Ubuntu 22.04 and a RTX 4090.
+I've also gotten it working on a 4060Ti.

 ### Building the Docker Container
 **Prerequisites**